 Hib Quick Facts

-- Haemophilus influenza type b (Hib) is a bacterial infection that can cause severe illnesses in children, including meningitis, epiglottitis, pneumonia, arthritis, and cellulitis.
+- Haemophilus influenzae type b (Hib) is a bacterial infection that can cause severe illnesses in children, including meningitis, epiglottitis, pneumonia, arthritis, and cellulitis;1

 - Hib is spread through person-to-person transmission, mostly through the air.
-It’s often found in the respiratory tracts of adults with no symptoms or adverse effects.
-Hib has to get into the bloodstream for it to cause meningitis or severe infections of the bones and joints.
+It is often found in the respiratory tracts of adults with no noted symptoms or adverse effects.3 Hib must enter into the bloodstream for it to cause meningitis or other forms of invasive disease;4

-- In general, Hib disease is not considered very contagious.
-Before the vaccine most children acquired natural immunity to Hib by the time they were 5 or 6 years old.
+- In general, the transmission of Hib is considered to be limited and when it occurs, it usually affects only close contacts such as household members.6 Prior to the introduction of the Hib vaccine, most children acquired natural immunity to Hib by the time they were 5 or 6 years old.7

 Food & Drug Administration (FDA)